DavidStevensonVtex/Linux/The-Linux-Command-Line/ch09/permissions.md

 * go=rw Set the group owner and world to have read and write permissions.
 If either the group owner or the world previously had execute permission, it is removed.
 * u+x,go=rw Add execute permission for the owner and set the permissions for the group and others to read and eecute.
 Multiple specifications may be separated by commas.

+### Setting File Mode with the GUI

+The Files application (GUI) In GNOME allows changing permissions by right-clicking on the file and selecting permissions, and then selecting the Permissions tab.